Updated August 2026 · Verified against Prairies Economic Development Canada guidelines

 Program Description

 Non-repayable contributions for non-profit organizations, Indigenous organizations, municipalities, and economic development organizations across Alberta, Saskatchewan, and Manitoba.
 Funds community economic diversification, adaptation to economic shocks, and programs supporting underrepresented groups.
-Distinct from PrairiesCan BSP (ID 213), which serves for-profit high-growth businesses.
+Distinct from the PrairiesCan Business Scale-up and Productivity (BSP) program, which serves for-profit high-growth businesses.
+Where a funded project is commercial in nature, PrairiesCan typically provides the assistance as a REPAYABLE contribution.

 Eligibility Requirements